1kanony/CPP_GNU_MAKE-Debug-Release/README.md

 ## How it works?

 To track changes of header files we need to create depend files.
-For example we have file.d:
+For example we have file.d and it contains:

 ​	```file.o: file.cpp header_file1.h header_file2.h```